dialoguemd/covid-19/src/regions/ca/info/ca-qc/reporting.md

 - Postpone all non-urgent medical appointments.
 - Do not receive visitors at home.

 Such isolation covers both travellers who are sick or display symptoms and those who do not have symptoms and are in perfect health.
-All individuals who are returning from outside Canada and are in self-isolation at home must abide by the advice indicated [here](https://www.google.com/url?q=https://www.quebec.ca/en/health/health-issues/a-z/2019-coronavirus/instructions-for-travellers-covid19/&sa=D&ust=1586888257837000&usg=AFQjCNH0Z7HB90yLU7kWQV8Ydk_uj3JTGg).
+All individuals who are returning from outside Canada and are in self-isolation at home must abide by the advice indicated below.

 Anyone who does not comply with these instructions commits an offence under the federal legislation and is liable to [penalties](https://www.canada.ca/en/public-health/services/diseases/2019-novel-coronavirus-infection/latest-travel-health-advice.html#a2).